Rapptz/discord.py/docs/guide/quickstart.rst

     .. warning::

-        Do not name the file ``discord.py``, this will cause conflicts with the discord.py library.
+        Do not name the file ``discord.py``, as this will cause conflicts with the discord.py library.
 Also, do not create a sub-folder in your project named ``discord``, as that too will cause conflicts.

 2. Open the new Python file in your preferred editor.